sebasberg/f1-fantasy-tools/README.md

 # f1-fantasy-tools
 A tool to support Formula 1 Fantasy.
-Suggests team changes and keeps track of your team etc.
+Find possible team changes and keeps track of your budget, points etc.